pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 )
 ```

 Notice that the SQL syntax run in the CDW Virtual Warehouse is declared as a separate variable and then passed to the Operator instance as an argument.
+The Connection is also passed as an argument at line

-Finally, update task dependencies to include "dw_step3":
+Finally, notice that task dependencies include both the spark and dw steps:

 ```
-spark_step >> shell >> dw_step3
+spark_step >> dw_step
 ```

 Next, create a new Airflow CDE Job named "CDW Dag".
 Upload the new DAG file to the same or a new CDE resource as part of the creation process.